cloudmesh-community/book/chapters/cloud/definition.md

 ## Defining the term Cloud Computing

-In this presentation we review three definitions of cloud computing.
+In this presentation, we review three definitions of cloud computing.
 This includes the definitions by

 * NIST